kanavbengani/Reversi/README.md

 ## Quick start
-The game can be played by instantiating a concrete class that implements `IModel` (such as `Model`) with the number of rings as a parameter and two players (`MockPlayer` for now).
+The game can be played by instantiating a concrete class that implements `IModel` (such as `Model`) with the number of rings as a parameter.

 ## Invariant
 - The number of key-value pairs in `board` is equal to `3 * numRings * (numRings + 1) + 1`.